kallaway/100-days-of-code/log.md

 Today's Progress: I decided to work with Tribute Page project.
 It has become a huge help for me to understand all the CSS properties.
 I'm feeling I' m getting the logic better now.

 Feelings: I was more involved in concepts while making the project.
 Now, I understand why it's really important to make my hands dirty and tackle the problems myself.
 I see them now like a learning resource, really important.

+Day 12: December 14, 2019

+Today's Progress: I finished CSS Essential Training on Lynda.com then I started another CSS course about building an online resume page.I worked on Codepen and tried some CSS code on my project.
+I watched a little WesBos CSS Grid videos.
+They look so awesome.Learnt  about CSS Regions, Columns, and Exclusions.

+Feelings: I wanted to do more than this but I couldn't finish all that I wanted.
+I don't know how to manage my time.
+I have so many things to do and continue to FreeCodeCamp.